BREXIT’s Impact on Cosmetics Compliance

 Responsible Person’s contact details

 When selling in the UK, the UK Responsible Person’s contact details have to be included on the product label.

 EU and UK Responsible Persons’ names and addresses must be included on the label if the product is sold in both territories.

 According to EU regulations, the country of origin needs to be included on the product label if this country is outside the EU.

 - If you are manufacturing in the UK and selling in the EU, the words “Made in the UK” must be added to your label.

-- If you are manufacturing in the EU and selling in the UK, the words “Made in the EU” must be added to your label.
+- If you are manufacturing in the EU and selling in the UK, the words “Made in country of origin” must be added to your label.

 Only products complying with these new labeling requirements will be made available on the UK and EU markets by February 1st, 2022.

 The inverted epsilon ‘3’ is displayed on aerosol dispensers intended for the EU market to confirm compliance with Council Directive EEC No 75/324.
 The equivalent British statutory instrument foresees inclusion of the words ‘UKCA’ instead of the ‘3’ to mean that the product complies with the applicable legal requirements.
 Beginning January 1st, 2022, only products including the UKCA label will be allowed in the UK market.
 Both the UKCA label and the ‘3’ can be displayed on the same label if the product is sold both in the EU and the UK.

 Each product has to be re-notified in a new notification system in order to be allowed for sale in the UK.
 No automatic transfer between the CPNP and this new British notification portal (SCPN) has been developed.
 The British system was made available on January 1st, 2021, and is relatively similar to CPNP.
 All cosmetic products currently for sale in the UK market had to be re-notified within 90 days from the end of the transition period (namely March 31st, 2021).

 A product sold in both markets must be notified both in the CPNP and the SCPN.